University-at-Buffalo-SEDS/PICO-FI/UART_PROTOCOL.md

 If two host tools write to the same UART simultaneously, the Pico will see corrupted framing and can reply with `error invalid uart frame`.

+Queue behavior:

+- UART egress queues whole framed packets
+- when the queue is full, it drops whole queued frames, never individual bytes
+- frames are emitted as exactly `4 + payload_len` bytes

 ## Minimal Driver Algorithm